 Dr. Speakman’s research area is in adult higher education, specifically retention and intervention strategies and in community health nursing, tracking comprehensive health promotion services to vulnerable populations in neighborhood based sites.
 Dr. Speakman is the Principle Investigator on the Robert Wood Johnson Foundation, New Careers in Nursing grant which has received $430,000 funding for scholarships for second degree nursing students enrolled in the one year FACT program.

 Dr. Speakman’s practice settings include critical care, post anesthesia care unit, emergency room and community health nursing and was invited to serve as nurse in residence at a marine biology camp in the Florida Keys.
-Dr. Speakman has served on various committees within the School or Nursing and the University and was chosen to be Johnson and Johnson Faculty Mentor, Jonas Foundation faculty mentor.
+Dr. Speakman has served on various committees within the College or Nursing and the University and was chosen to be Johnson and Johnson Faculty Mentor, Jonas Foundation faculty mentor.
 Dr. Speakman received the Dean’s Achievement Award for excellence in teaching, research and service in 2002 and in 2006 was recognized by the Cherry Hill Township for distinguish service after successfully resuscitating a swimmer and creating an annual lifeguard refresher program.